 Ever thought about quitting your job, selling your home and moving to Queenstown?
-Guilty! i think we all have, well Simon did just that.. here's his story
+Well..
+Simon did just that. here's his story:

 There comes a time in life where you can go with the grain or carve out your own path - Simon has done exactly that - from swinging spanners as an Automotive Technician in Sale, Victoria.
-Simon realised his time was now to act on his dream of Living in a MTB town and trading careers for satisfaction, He has landed a job with the team at Bikeaholic, Queenstown - Although the Covid had a different idea for the end of the summer 19/20 season it looks like things are swinging around and should be back to the new normal soon enough, Simon has filled us in on where he's at and what it's like to trade in your 9-5 and mortgages to doing what he wants - you have to respect that.
-Words by Sam Shillo (editor)
+Simon realised his time was now to act on his dream of Living in a MTB town and trading careers for satisfaction, He has landed a job with the team at Bikeaholic, Queenstown - Although the Covid had a different idea for the end of the summer 19/20 season it looks like things are swinging around and should be back to the new normal soon enough, Simon has filled us in on where he's at and what it's like to trade in your 9-5 and mortgages to living the dream - you have to respect that.

 SN - I’ll start with some back story, I’ve wanted to come and live in a mountain biking destination for quite some time now BUT life and commitments have got in the way.